Frequently Asked Questions

 What insurance do you accept and what is the cost of a neuropsychological evaluation?

-Dr. McKeon is only in network with Medicare, but also works with patients using their out of network benefits.
+We are only in network with Medicare, but work with patients using their out of network benefits.
 Our office will assist you with finding your coverage for services and with filing claims to your insurance company.
-With regard to specific fees, each situation is unique and Dr. McKeon tailors her services and fees accordingly to meet each patient’s needs.
+With regard to specific fees, each situation is unique and we tailor services and fees accordingly to meet each patient’s needs.